Loading, please wait...

 Court: Inter-American Commission on Human Rights

-Health Topics: Health care and health services, Health systems and financing, HIV/AIDS, Medicines, Poverty, Sexual and reproductive health
+Health Topics: Health care and health services, Health systems and financing, HIV/AIDS, Infectious diseases, Medicines

-Human Rights: Freedom from discrimination, Right to bodily integrity, Right to due process/fair trial, Right to health, Right to life, Right to social security
+Human Rights: Freedom from discrimination, Freedom from torture and cruel, inhuman or degrading treatment, Right to due process/fair trial, Right to health, Right to life, Right to privacy, Right to work

 Facts: